-- Agenda for the next Assembly

-- Agenda for the next Area Committee meeting

 - Contacts for Area trusted servants

 - District website links and contacts

 - The N.I.A.
 Calendar and other events

 - Meeting lists for many districts

 - Web Edition and past issues of N.I.A.
 Concepts Newsletter

 - This handbook and other guidelines

 - Area reports and meeting minutes

 - Links to other A.A. sites

 Our Web Administrator is adding other items over time.
-E-mail your questions and suggestions to webmaster@aa-nia.org
+E-mail your questions and suggestions to webmaster@aa-nia.org.